dotkernel/api-documentation/docs/book/v7/introduction/file-structure.md

 # File structure

+## Summary

+A tour of the directories a default Dotkernel API installation ships with — `bin` for CLI entry points, `config` and `config/autoload` for application and service configuration, `data` for caches, migrations and OAuth keys, `log` for daily logs, `public` as the web entry point, and `src` for the modules — plus the folders and files each module is expected to contain.

+## Details

 The Dotkernel API file structure follows the [PSR-4](https://www.php-fig.org/psr/psr-4/) standards.
 Standardizing the file structure of your project is considered good practice because it makes it easier to find and navigate the code.